Authorization server (P4AUTH)

 Specify hosts.

-is configured to use a central authorization server (named
+is configured to use a P4AUTH server named

-1999 and relies on the central server’s data for user, group, protection,
+1999 and relies on the P4AUTH server’s data for user, group, protection,

 review, and licensing information.
 It also joins the protection table